MehmetKaplan/tamed-chatgpt/README.md

 #### Used Modules

-Please refer to the [main github page](https://github.com/MehmetKaplan/tamed-stripe) for the list of used modules.
+Please refer to the [Other Licenses](https://github.com/MehmetKaplan/tamed-chatgpt/tree/main/OtherLicenses) folder for the list of used modules.